Bekaboo/dropbar.nvim/README.md

 - `opts.menu.preview`: `boolean`
   - Whether to enable previewing for menu entries
   - Default: `true`
+- `opts.menu.hover`: `boolean`
+  - Whether to highlight the symbol under the cursor
+  - This feature requires `'mousemoveevent'` to be enabled
+  - Default: `true`
 - `opts.menu.keymaps`: `table<string, function|string|table<string, function>|table<string, string>>`
   - Buffer-local keymaps in the menu
   - Use `<key> = <function|string>` to map a key in normal mode in the menu